How do I get Cash Back when I buy a house?

 Can I use this rebate towards my closing costs?

-Absolutely, or reduce your mortgage rate (if the lender allows it).
+Absolutely, or reduce your mortgage rate, closing costs (whatever the lender allows).
 We are here to help people purchase a home and save money.

 Do I have to buy one of the houses Crawford Realty has listed?